Drospirenone and estradiol

 Estradiol is a female hormone involved in development and maintenance of the female reproductive system.

-Drospirenone and estradiol is a combination medicine used to treat symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
-This medicine is for use only if you have a uterus (if you have not had a hysterectomy).
+Drospirenone and estradiol is a combination medicine used to treat symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation. drospirenone and estradiol is for use only if you have a uterus (if you have not had a hysterectomy).

 Drospirenone and estradiol may also be used for purposes not listed in this medication guide.

-You should not take this medicine if you have: a bleeding or blood-clotting disorder, circulation problems, unusual vaginal bleeding, kidney disease, liver disease, an adrenal gland disorder, if you have had a hysterectomy, if you have had a heart attack or stroke, or if you have ever had breast or uterine cancer, or a blood clot (especially in your lung or your lower body).
+You should not use this medicine if you have: undiagnosed vaginal bleeding, coronary artery disease, a bleeding disorder, kidney disease, liver disease, an adrenal gland disorder, if you will have major surgery, if you have had a hysterectomy, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Do not use if you are pregnant.